solidzone/mailmeteor-landing/_posts/2021-07-16-autopilot.md

 Autopilot works in pair with our [sending tips to level up your Gmail reputation](/blog/gmail-deliverability).
 It is especially aimed at power users (such as growth marketer or sales) that are looking for a solution to significantly increase their open-rate and click-rate.

 <div class="blogpost-endnote">
-  <p>The feature is currently in Beta as we collect more feedback and keep improving it.
-If you have something to share, please let us know <a href="https://forms.gle/q7KSXzc32YmfGvKo8">using this survey</a>.</p>
+  <p>This guide was written by Corentin Brossault, <a href="https://mailmeteor.com">Mailmeteor</a>'s co-founder.
+Mailmeteor is a simple & privacy-focused emailing software.
+Trusted by millions of users worldwide, it is often considered as the best Gmail mail merge to send mass personalized emails.
+Give us a try and let us know what you think!</p>

+  <p>➤ <a href="https://mailmeteor.com" class="font-weight-bold">Start sending emails with Mailmeteor</a></p>
 </div>